MAKE YOUR ORGANISATION’S

 In 2024 Oxfam publicly removed some of its services with Barclays, and pledged to later withdraw the deposits it has with the bank.
 Read more in The Times.

 In 2023 Christian Aid publicly left Barclays over their financing of fossil fuel expansion and lack of action taken on climate.
-Read more in The Independent and The Standard.
+Read more in The Independent.
+In 2024, over 70 Christian organisations publicly called for the big 5 to stop financing new fossil fuels.
+Read more in The Times.

 In 2024, they led a group of 25 universities publicly calling for banking services from providers that do not finance new fossil fuels.
 Read more in the Guardian and the Financial Times.